NoteWaveNoteWaveHelp Center

 • Use a unique password that you don't use on other websites

-• Consider using a password manager like 1Password, Bitwarden, or LastPass
+• Consider using a reputable password manager

 • Never share your password with anyone